 You May Also Like to Read: Alapata Apata: Dramatising the Nigerian Saga (Themes)— Review I

-Naturally, one expects that the presence of the Western oil companies would bring massive growth and development to the people.
+Naturally, one expects that the presence of Western oil companies would bring massive growth and development to the people.

 To drive home this point, we are going to look at this theme of exploitation from two perspectives: